symfony-cmf/symfony-cmf-docs/bundles/menu/current_menu_item.rst

                 return false;
             }

-            // we dont know if this is the current item return null;
+            // we don't know if this is the current item return null;
         }
     }